The Crumbling Empire

 The Emperor will see you, now.

-That matches up perfectly with the script excerpt above except the book says it’s an “officer” being choked.
-The book goes on to mention the reason why this scene was eventually deleted.
-Here’s the excerpt from page 146:
+That matches up perfectly with the script excerpt above except the book says it’s an officer being choked, not a guard.
+The book goes on to mention the reason why this scene was eventually deleted on page 146:

 November: 1982, San Rafael.
 According to Howard Kazanjian, Scene 70 has now been cut from the picture, partly because of the running time and partly because it doesn’t move the action along.
 The scenes of Vader choking people are now almost classics, but Kazanjian says that there are lots of other scenes to make up for this one.

-The Scene 70 described in the book matches the novelization.
-Vader uses the force on an Imperial officer – not a guard, though some guards are present.
+The Scene 70 described in the book (sometimes listed as Scene #68 in certain drafts of the script) matches the novelization.
+However, Vader uses the force on an Imperial officer instead of a guard, though some guards are present.
+The officer in question is Moff Jerrjerrod, based on media that has since been released.
+Here is the passage from the novelization:

 When he reached the elevator to the Emperor’s tower, he found the door closed.
 Red-robed, heavily armed royal guards flanked the shaft, seemingly unaware of Vader’s presence.
 Out of the shadow, an officer stepped forward, directly in Lord Vader’s path, preventing his further approach.